+Security WPA-PSK System Like WEP, data is encrypted before transmission.
+WPA is more secure than WEP, and should be used if possible.
+WPA-PSK is the version of WPA, which does NOT require a Radius Server on your LAN.
 PSK Enter the PSK (network key).
 Data is encrypted using a key derived from the network key.
 Other Wireless Stations must use the same network key.
 The PSK must be from 8 to 63 characters in length.
-Encryption The WPA-PSK standard allows different encryption methods to be used.
+WPA Encryption The WPA-PSK standard allows different encryption methods to be used.
 Select the desired option.
 Wireless Stations must use the same encryption method.

-WPA2-PSK Wireless Security
+Security Settings - WPA2-PSK